openstad/openstad-image-server/README.md

 Http-bearer is used fo validating requests so only registered clients can upload images.

-Knex migrations create the clients table for registering clients that are allowed to use the API.

 ## Prerequisites
  - [Git](https://git-scm.com/)
  - [Node.js and npm](https://nodejs.org/en/)